Nashville Personal Injury Attorneys

 "When I was a teenager, Dad got hurt.
 Insurance company wouldn't pay.
 We lost our house.
 But, Dad got a lawyer and we got justice.
 That's the moment I decided to become an attorney.
 As a lawyer, I have dedicated my life to helping injury victims."

-What is a personal injury lawyer, exactly?
+What does a Nashville personal injury lawyer do?

 A personal injury lawyer is an attorney who handles civil cases (also called torts).
 We don’t argue whether an act of negligence is a crime; instead, we build a case to show that someone else’s negligence led to your injuries.